-Under RTC, ERCOT systems will use Resource-specific telemetered values to limit AS Awards.
+Under RTC, ERCOT systems will use Resource-specific telemetered values to limit AS awards.

-ERCOT will be proposing is to add new Resource-specific telemetry points (analog – MW) for each AS type/subtype:
+ERCOT will be proposing to add new Resource-specific telemetry points (analog – MW) for each AS type/subtype:

-Regulation Up (Reg-Up) Capability
+Regulation Up (Reg-Up) capability;

-Regulation Down (Reg-Down) Capability
+Regulation Down (Reg-Down) capability;

-Fast Responding Regulation Up Service (FFRS-Up) Capability
+Fast Responding Regulation Up Service (FFRS-Up) capability;

-Fast Responding Regulation Down Service (FFRS-Down) Capability
+Fast Responding Regulation Down Service (FFRS-Down) capability;

-RRS PFR Capability
+RRS PFR capability;

-RRS UFR Capability
+RRS UFR capability;

-RRS FFR Capability
+RRS FFR capability;

-ECRS Capability
+ECRS capability; and

-Non-Spinning Reserve (Non-Spin) Capability
+Non-Spinning Reserve (Non-Spin) capability.

-Future discussion will also address whether a QSE with a submitted telemetered Ramp Rate up, as telemetered by a QSE for a Resource, with a High Dispatch Limit (HDL) that is greater than the Resource’s current telemetered MW, should be able to indicate that the Resource is unable to provide Reg-Up, ECRS and/or Non-Spin.
+Future discussion will also address whether a QSE with a submitted telemetered Ramp Rate up for a Resource with a High Dispatch Limit (HDL) that is greater than the Resource’s telemetered MW, should be able to indicate that the Resource is unable to provide Reg-Up, ECRS and/or Non-Spin.

 UFR Load Resources will be able to self-provide RRS UFR and ECRS; the amount of which will based on DAM and AS trades.

+MOCs for On-Line hydro Generation Resources not operating in ONRR mode shall allow for RRS, Non-Spin, and ECRS to be maintained on those Resources.

 Details under development:

-Under RTC, UFR Load Resources will not capable of arming and disarming UFR relay based on non-zero/zero AS Awards if treated like Generation Resources
+Under RTC, UFR Load Resources will not be capable of arming and disarming UFR relays based on non-zero/zero AS awards if treated like Generation Resources

 New Resource-specific telemetry points (analog – MW) will be added for RRS UFR, RRS FFR and ECRS, allowing ERCOT visibility into MW service quantities self-provided by a UFR Load Resource.